neuroinformatics-unit/gsoc/GSoC-2025/movement Support for Kalman filters (Shruti Parmar).md

 - **Past experience.**

 **Academic Background** : 3rd-year Computer Science student specializing in Data Science, with a strong interest in AI/ML and data-driven applications.
+I am also Google Developer Groups (GDG) On-Campus Co-Lead, with active involvement in open-source and hackathons.

 **Real-World Data Experience**: Worked on real-world data challenges, particularly with noisy and complex datasets.
 Developed a Deepfake Detection System (ResNet + LSTM) processed time-series data and detected face swap deepfakes successfully.
 Additionally, have developed an Indian Sign Language Translation system **(Patent Granted)** to recognize and translate Indian Sign Language gestures into text and vice versa.
 I've tackled various projects in data science, AI/ML, and NLP, enhancing my problem-solving and analytical skills.